ProgClubGSU/Referrals-Guide/README.md

 ### Step 1: **Grow Your Network (Cold Outreach on LinkedIn)**
 This is gonna require Linkedin Premium
 - Send 100+ custom connection requests/notes per week.
 Linkedin has a weekly cap or they might flag/ban you
-- Target: employees at companies you want to work at
+- Target: employees at companies you want to work at **10-20 connection requests per company**
   - Find a company for today (example google) and search on linkedin "Google Software Engineers"
 - Use filters: alumni, similar age, ethnicity, role
 - Custom Message Formula: Your going to want to change this to be more personalized (detailed examples in future)
   > "Hey [Name], I’m a [School] student interested in [Company].
 Saw your path and would love to connect!"
+  > "Hey [Name], I’m majoring in [major] at [School (if they're alumni)].
+I saw you were at [Company] and hoping to learn from someone ahead of me in their journey"

 ### Step 2: **Set Up the Call (Informational Interview)**